Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Conclusions

 For space-time structure, we have introduced the order-theoretic property of \emph{conicality} showing that it is satisfied in Minkowski space-times with $d>1$ spatial dimensions and violated for $d=1$.
-Using this, we have shown a correspondence between conical space-times and causal models without a form of clustering -- both cases exhibit a parallel between constraints on the observed variables coming from compatibility with a space-time embedding and those coming from purely information-theoretic causal inference (although these two types of constraints behave differently in general).
-As clustering is linked to fine-tuning, this suggests a more general link between conical space-times and faithful causal models.
-Moreover, this correspondence reveals that in conical space-times, the principle of no superluminal signalling ensures a clear temporal ordering originating from an affects relation $\XX\affects \YY\given \doo(\ZZ),\WW$ irreducible in $\XX$ and $\ZZ$: between when the interventional arguments $\XX$ and $\ZZ$ and the observational arguments $\YY$ and $\WW$ are jointly accessible, with the former ordered before the latter.
+Using this, we have shown a connection (\cref{thm:fine-tuned-embedding-cond}) between conical space-times and causal models without a form of clustering.
+Both cases lead to a correspondence between the causal order constraints on the observed variables coming from compatibility with a space-time embedding and those coming from purely information-theoretic causal inference (although these two types of constraints behave differently in general).
+Moreover, this correspondence reveals that in conical space-times, the principle of no superluminal signalling ensures a clear temporal ordering originating from an affects relation $X \affects Y \given \doo(Z),W$ irreducible in $X$ and $Z$: between when the interventional arguments $\XX$ and $\ZZ$ and the observational arguments $\YY$ and $\WW$ are jointly accessible, with the former ordered before the latter.

 While we have focused on foundational questions here, the relevance of fine-tuning in the security of cryptographic protocols (as highlighted in \cite{VVC}) motivates potential applications of our results in more practical scenarios.
 Moreover, given the widespread use of causal modelling and inference in data driven disciplines, combined with the interest in order-theoretic properties of space-time in general relativity and quantum gravity approaches, this work may be of interest in broader communities beyond quantum information and physics.